9 Ways to Fix Airpods Won't Connect to iPhone

-Solution 8: Use a Reliable Repairing Tool to Fix iPhone Problems
+Solution 9: Use a Reliable Repairing Tool to Fix iPhone Problems

 Lastly, if your AirPods won't pair with your iPhone even after following all the listed suggestions, then it means there is a more severe issue.
 To fix the AirPods won't connect to iPhone, you can use Dr.Fone – System Repair (iOS).
-It is a dedicated iOS repairing solution that can fix all kinds of issues with your iPhone like AirPods not connecting, unresponsive device, a black screen of death, and more.
+It is a dedicated iOS repair solution that can fix all kinds of issues with your iPhone like AirPods not connecting, an unresponsive device, a black screen of death, and more.

 The best part is that using Dr.Fone – System Repair is extremely simple and it won't need any prior technical experience.
 Also, the application will not erase your data and can fix all kinds of issues without any complications.
 Therefore, if your AirPods won't pair to iPhone, then just install Dr.Fone – System Repair and follow these steps:

 The dedicated tool to fix AirPods won't connect to iPhone.
 No iTunes is Needed.

 Step 1: Select a Repairing Mode of your Choice

 At first, just connect your iPhone to your computer, launch the Dr.Fone toolkit, and select the "System Repair" feature from its home.

 Go to the "iPhone" > "iOS Repair" feature from the sidebar to get the following option.
 Here, you can pick between Standard (no data loss) or Advanced (data loss) mode.
 Since it is a minor issue, I would recommend picking the Standard Repair Mode first.